What Is Ulnar Nerve Entrapment?

-The ulnar nerve runs the entire length of your arm.
+The ulnar nerve runs the length of your arm.
 It helps control the muscles in the forearm and hand.
-Sensations affecting your ring finger and little finger also travel though the ulnar nerve.
+Sensations affecting your ring finger and little finger also travel through the ulnar nerve.
 Its most vulnerable point is at the elbow.

 If you’ve ever hit your elbow, or “funny bone,” hard and felt a tingling down to your fingers, you’ve compressed your ulnar nerve.

 Leaning on your elbow for a long time can also irritate the nerve.
 Whenever you bend your elbow, you’re forcing the nerve to stretch around the bones in the joint.
 If you sleep with your elbows bent, for instance, or you keep your elbows bent for a long time, you’re putting more pressure on your ulnar nerve.

 The reasons for compression of the ulnar nerve aren’t always known.
 You may not remember injuring your elbow or bending your elbow too much, but a few things can lead to ulnar nerve entrapment, including:

 Your chances of getting ulnar nerve entrapment are also higher if:

 - Your elbow has been fractured or dislocated

 - You have diabetes

 - You have a thyroid condition